crossterm-rs/crossterm/examples/README.md

 $ cargo run --example [file name]
 ```

+To run the interactive-demo go into the folder `examples/interactive-demo` and run `cargo run`.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.